 People experiencing homelessness and at risk of homelessness are among Australia’s most socially and economically disadvantaged.
-Governments across Australia fund a range of services to provide support to those who are experiencing homelessness or are at risk of homelessness.
-These services are delivered by various government and non-government organisations including agencies specialising in delivering services to specific target groups (such as young people or people experiencing family and domestic violence), as well as those that provide more generic services to those experiencing or at risk of homelessness.
+Governments across Australia fund a range of services to provide support to those who are experiencing homelessness or are facing housing insecurity.
+These services are delivered by various government and non-government organisations including agencies specialising in delivering support to specific target groups (such as young people or people experiencing family and domestic violence), as well as those that provide more generic services to those experiencing or at risk of homelessness.

 The objective of the NHHA is to contribute to improving access to affordable, safe and sustainable housing across the housing spectrum from crisis housing to home ownership (including to prevent and address homelessness), and to support social and economic participation.

 The key outcomes this agreement will contribute to include:

 - a well-functioning social housing system that operates efficiently, sustainably and is effective in assisting low-income households and priority homeless cohorts to manage their needs